KINS 3285 Human Anatomy and Physiology 2

 3 hours lecture; 3 hours laboratory; 4.5 credits

 Introduction to the form and function of the human body.
-Exploration and development of an understanding of blood, heart, blood vessels, respiratory system, digestive system, metabolism, urinary system, fluid and electrolyte balance, reproductive system, immune system and development.
+Exploration and development of an understanding of cardiovascular, immune, respiratory, digestive, urinary and reproductive systems as well as metabolism and fluid and electrolyte balance.
+Students are required to dissect mammalian specimens.
 This course is the same as Anthropology and Archaeology 3266, Biology 1502, and Health and Nutrition Sciences 2303.
-STEM variant course - Satisfies Pathways Required Core Life and Physical Sciences or Flexible Core Scientific World requirement.
+STEM variant course - Satisfies Pathways Required Core Life and Physical Sciences.

 Prerequisite: One of the following: Anthropology and Archaeology 3265, Biology 1501, Health and Nutrition Sciences 2302 or Physical Education and Exercise Science/Kinesiology 3281.

 The City University reserves the right, because of changing conditions,

 to make modifications of any nature in academic programs and requirements

 of the university and its constituent colleges without advanced notice.

 Students are advised to consult regularly with college and department counselors